Invariant Causal Prediction with Local Models: Related work

 \section{Related work}

 The idea of relying on heterogeneous environments for causal discovery is not new, and was instrumental for the work in \cite{petersinvariance}.
 This setup was also extended to sequential data in \cite{pfistersequential}, while \cite{heinzedemlnonlinear} investigate non-linear models by using conditional independence tests.
-Some papers relax the global linearity assumption for local models with the help of structural assumptions between the local models: \cite{christianseninvariance} and \cite{zhouheterogenous} assume that the local structural parameters, i.e. the parameters of the assumed linear relationship between target and its parents, are related through a common (unobserved) variable. \cite{huangtimeseries} considers a temporal setting, where the local structural parameters change according to an auto-regressive model.
-The same authors extent this to a constraint based method under the assumption that the changes in the parameters happen independently \citep{huangindependentchanges}.
+Relaxations of the global linearity assumption towards local models have been also considered: \cite{christianseninvariance} and \cite{zhouheterogenous} assume that the local structural parameters, i.e. the parameters of the assumed linear relationship between target and its parents, are related through a common (unobserved) variable. \cite{huangtimeseries,huangindependentchanges} consider a temporal setting, where the local structural parameters change according to an auto-regressive model.
 In contrast to these works we consider a setting where the structural parameters can be radically different for the various environments.

-The concept of causal invariance is also carried to the context of out-of-domain generalization for machine learning models \citep{arjovskyIRM,oberstregularizing,waldcalibration}.
-The main underlying idea is that causal features, in contrast to merely correlated features, should be useful in all domains.
-In other words, the predictive power of causal features should be \emph{invariant} in all domains.
-Differences in the approaches in that literature often stem from which parts of the model are assumed to be invariant across environments.
-While the goal of out-of-domain generalization is different than our goal, which is causal discovery, many of the concepts and models resemble each other.